wurble369/websitetest/pages/assure/assure_agreements.md

 ## Special Terms

+_Version 1 of NHS e-Referral API Special Terms.
+Effective date 1 June 2018.
+Applicable to all supplier and provider partners and should be read in conjunction with the End User Policy and Connection Agreement above._

 ### Data Sharing Requirements and Policy

 Data sharing requirements are dependent on the Usage and Setting as defined by the End User Organisation and the Solution Supplier Parties in the Target Operating Model.